Medical experts share the 17 most common medication mistakes that you should avoid to make sure you don't get sick.

 Drugs, including OTC meds, need to be stored accordingly to maintain their effectiveness.
 “Medications may require a certain temperature range, protection from light, or protection from humidity to maintain the product integrity so the medication won’t physically change or lose potency,” Young says.
 That means not storing them in the bathroom where temperature and humidity changes.
 In addition, you should dispose of unused meds according to the FDA’s guidelines.
 “Proper medication disposal is critical to reduce harm from accidental exposure and intentional misuse by others for whom the medicine was not prescribed,” Walker says.

-Simply present the AgilityRx Discount Card along with your health insurance card and ask your pharmacist to process your prescription with the plan that provides you with the lowest cost.
+The AgilityRx Card is easy to use Simply present the AgilityRx Discount Card along with your health insurance card and ask your pharmacist to process your prescription with the plan that provides you with the lowest cost.